mhulo/crave-control-v1/README.md

 `cd cravectl-1`

+At this point you now will have some files and a cgate-config directory.
+You need to replace the MYHOME.XML with your own tags file that you would have had clipsal toolkit create for you when setting up the network.

+After you have a MYHOME.XML with your own XML config in it, you need to install docker by typing;

 `sudo sh install-docker.sh`

 You then need to log out and log back in so that the part of the install script that adds pi as a user takes effect.
 After you log back in then type;